sebhoof/bibcom/README.md

-# MakeBibFile bibliography creator
+# BibCom -- a BibTeX bibliography creator
-A simple tool for automatically populating a BibTeX bibliography file for physics papers.
+The Biblography Compiler (BibCom) is a simple tool for automatically populating a BibTeX bibliography file for physics (and possibly other) papers.

 ## Summary